Go to overview

 6. How do the neighbouring communities and towns benefit from this project?

-7. How will agriculture be affected by the measures?
+8. How will agriculture be affected by the measures?

 The revitalisation project requires the use of agricultural land.
 The soil removed from this land shall be repurposed to improve crop rotation areas in the Furttal valley.
+Detailed clarifications are currently underway with the canton and the federal government.

-9. How are the surrounding communities and towns be affected by the construction work?
+10. How are the surrounding communities and towns be affected by the construction work?

 The construction can cause some noise, road closures and diversions for pedestrians and cyclists.
 There can also be restrictions on fishing and hunting.
 If you have any questions or suggestions, please feel free to use the online mailbox: glatt@zurich-airport.com.
 You can find the latest information on the project website www.flughafen-zuerich.ch/glatt.

-10. When is the project scheduled for completion?
+11. When is the project scheduled for completion?

 Contact